Best unlimited data plans in 2024

 Visible | Visible Plus | $45/month - The best unlimited data prepaid on a budget

 A basic unlimited data plan at Visible starts at $25.
-But unless you need the lower rate, we'd steer you toward the Visible Plus plan, which costs $45 per month.
+But unless a low rate is your top priority, we'd steer you toward the Visible Plus plan, which costs $45 per month.
 With Visible Plus, you get access to fast Ultra Wideband 5G coverage on Verizon's network.
 (Verizon owns Visible.)
 Visible Plus customers can also use data when traveling in Mexico and Canada while making calls to more than 30 countries from the U.S. at no extra charge.
+Visible Plus features a one Global Pass day that lets you use your plan for free overseas.
 Best of all, you can use 50GB of data without seeing your traffic slowed — Visible's cheaper unlimited plan is subject to throttling when Verizon's network is congested.

 Pros: Access to Verizon's fastest 5G coverage, international calling, 50GB of data usage without throttling